-- 9.1 Officers have reviewed the fees and charges, and details of the proposals are shown at Appendix 3.
+- 9.1 Officers have reviewed the fees and charges, and details of the proposals are shown at Appendix 4.
 The proposed budgets include increases as a result of both volume and price. - 9.2 There have been no new fees or charges approved for 2019/20 at the point of drafting this report.
-Regulatory Services Committee will, at their meeting on the 21st January 2019, be considering introducing new fees for housing offences, including civil penalties for rogue landlords for some specific offences.
-If approved, these will be subject to a further consultation period of six weeks before implementation.
-These will be added to the Fees and Charges schedule at this point. - 9.3 As external funding from Government grants continues to reduce, the Council's approach to fees and charges will need to become more prevalent.
+Regulatory Services Committee, at their meeting on the 21st

+January 2019, agreed in principle to the introduction of new fees for housing offences, including civil penalties for rogue landlords for some specific offences.
+These are now subject to a further consultation period of eight weeks before implementation.
+These will be added to the Fees and Charges schedule at this point.

+9.3 As external funding from Government grants continues to reduce, the Council's approach to fees and charges will need to reflect the increasing importance of this as an income source.